-Both the Parent Company and the consolidating entities constituting the Capital Group has been established for an indefinite period of time.
+The entity has been established for an indefinite period of time.

-Bank Pekao S.A.
-Capital Group ('Group' or 'Bank Pekao S.A.
-Group') is part of the UniCredit S.p.A.
-Group with its seat in Roma, Italy.
+Bank Pekao S.A. is a part of the UniCredit S.p.A.
+Group with seat in Roma, Italy.

 The Bank's shares are quoted on the Warsaw Stock Exchange (WSE).
 The Bank's securities, traded on regulated markets, are classified in the banking sector.